 A South Korean soldier slowly hands a shiny mechanical lighter to a North Korean soldier, as if to give thanks through transfer of better technology.
 The North Korean lights a cigarette and contemplates the object.
 The South Korean clarifies its value as “you can see yourself in the reflection; see how clean your teeth are”.
-This movie is full of clever and humorous juxtapositions, similar to questioning urban liberal versus rural conservative values.
+This movie is full of clever and humorous juxtapositions, similar to questioning values of the urban cosmopolitan versus rural bumpkin.

 The area known as JSA (Joint Security Area) is a small section of the Demilitarized Zone (DMZ) between North and South Korea.
 The two countries have their military stationed literally standing face-to-face just a few feet from each other.
 Buildings in the area have served as meeting space, brokered by international oversight, and there is palpable tension in the air.

 This movie draws the viewer into this feeling and the lives of soldiers suspended by two countries within an old armistice and trying to find ways around it; men and women trapped inside an internationally monitored agreement to postpone hostilities.

 Primary roles are played by just four soldiers, two North and two South.
 Also stepping up to the dance are the investigators and observers, positioned in an awkward third role between the two sides.

 The NNSC (Neutral Nations Supervisory Commission) and the US have a dominant secondary tier of influence to the dialogue.
 I found no mention of other global players, such as China or Russia.
 Perhaps the absence of these countries is explained by the fact this movie was released in 2000.
 Today it might be a different story.

 Directed by Park Chan-wook the cultural perspective and references clearly are South Korean.